seqan/seqan/manual/source/Tutorial/FileIO.rst

 Learning Objective
   In this tutorial, you will learn about the new file I/O infrastructure in SeqAn.
-  You will get an overview of the different layers in the library, an introduction on the :dox:`StreamConcept StreamConcept` concept, the :dox:`Stream Stream` class, and :dox:`MMapString MMap-Strings`.
+  You will get an overview of the different layers in the library, an introduction on the :dox:`StreamConcept` concept, the :dox:`Stream` class, and :dox:`MMapString MMap-Strings`.

 Difficulty
   Advanced